-- 55. In the dependent territories, the European powers concerned have the task of developing political institutions which will, so far as possible, satisfy the aspirations of all sections of the communities African, Asia and European and ensure the development of stable government.
-They must try to keep abreast of the rising political consciousness of the Africans and at the same time encourage a sense of co-operation and genuine partnership.
+- 54. Soviet propaganda seeks to persuade the African peoples that the Western powers are determined to keep them in subjection.
+It also apreads the idea that the Western powers are interested in the continent merely as an area from which to draw raw materials and other sources of wealth, and which they can use for strategic purposes in their opposition to the Communist world.
+In other words, the West is portrayed as having a purely selfish approach to African problems.
+Western policy has to overcome these attacks upon the heart and mind of the African peoples. - 55.
+In the dependent territories, the European powers concerned have the task of developing political institutions which will, so far as possible, satisfy the aspirations of all sections of the communities African, Asian and European and ensure the development of stable government.
+They must try to keep abreast of the rising political consciousness of the Africans and at the same time encourage a sense of co-pperation and genuine partnership.
 This involves associating as many Africans as possible in the government and administration, including posts of high responsibility wherever suitable candidates can be found, so as to make the Africans feel that they are participating actively in the development of their country. - 56.
 Conditions and problems vary in different areas and there are different opinions about the optimum pace of political advancement.
 On the one hand, the capacity of the indigenous peoples to assume responsibility must be a factor.
 Too rapid an advance towards independence could lead to administrative breakdowns and chaos and provide the Soviet bloc with opportunities no less dangerous to Africa and to the West than the frustration caused by too slow a progress.

-On the other hand, the spread of education and freedom of speech - and the example of other territories - inevitably produce African leaders who demand independence before their country is - at least in the opinion of its present administrations - capable of sustaining it.
-The pressure of events and of world opinion relentlessly forces the pace and harries the administrator.
-He, for his part, seeks to keep his aim before him, which is to build communities where responsible people of all races can feel secure and free.
-This is particularly important in territories where peoples of different races and cultures, and communities in different stages of development, have made their homes.
+On the other hand, the spread of education and freedom of speech - and the example of other territories - inevitably produce African leaders who demand independence before their country is - at least in the opinion of its present administrators - capable of sustaining it.
+The pressure of events and of world opinion relentlessly forces the pace and harries the administrator, and the importance of not increasing the difficulties of his task should be borne in mind by member countries.
+The administrator, for his part, seeks to keep his aim before him, which is to build communities where responsible people of all races can feel secure and free.
+This is particularly important in territories where peoples of different races and cultures, and communities in different stages of development have made their homes.